 Expanded Pokémon Powers: Some Pokémon have special "Pokémon Powers."
 "Pokémon Powers" are now divided into two categories: Poké-Powers and Poké-Bodies.
 Poké-Powers are once-per-turn powers that you must choose to use.
 A Poké-Body is activated as soon as the card is in play.
 Each Pokémon Power is different, though, so you should read carefully to see how each power works.
-In addition, all Special Conditions (not just Sleep, Confused, and Paralyzed) turn off Pokémon Powers.
-So if your Pokémon has a Special Condition on it, you can't use its Poké-Power and its Poké-Body is shut off until you remove the Special Condition.
+In addition, all Special Conditions (not just Asleep, Confused, and Paralyzed) turn off Poké-Powers.
+So if your Pokémon has a Special Condition on it, you can't use its Poké-Power until you remove the Special Condition.

-Pokémon-e Cards: Pokémon-e cards are a new series of Pokémon cards that have electronic codes (e-codes) printed on them.
-E-codes are read using the e-Reader, an expansion cartridge available for the Game Boy Advance[TM].
-Each e-code contains Pokédex information for that card's Pokémon, as well as extra features, such as animated movies or minigames.
+Pokémon-e Cards: Pokémon-e cards are a new series of Pokémon cards that have electronic codes (Dot Codes) printed on them.
+Dot Codes are read using the e-ReaderTM expansion cartridge available for the Game Boy® Advance.
+Each Dot Code contains Pokédex information for that cards Pokémon, as well as extra features, such as animated movies or mini-games.
 Pokémon-e cards are fully compatible with all Pokémon TCG expansions.
 You don't need the e-Reader to play the Pokémon trading card game using Pokémon-e cards.
-The reader just tells you interesting facts or lets you play other games.
+The e-Reader just tells you interesting facts or lets you play video games.
 The rules for Pokémon-e cards are the same as the rules for the original Pokémon TCG.